rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

    most comprehensive inputs from academia and society.
 The revamp and overhaul of the selection process should be on the following lines in the future.

-Unfortunately, Sam Pitroda's letter refrained from touching on the internal aspects of institution's autonomy.
+Unfortunately, Sam Pitroda's letter refrained from touching the internal aspects of institution's autonomy.
 Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective institute for which the Vice-chancellor/Director's appointment is being made.
 Since every institutions already has the Senate as a statutory body, it could seek feedback on the candidates by setting up a faculty advisory committee (FAC).